SWC-OSG-Workshop/general/novice/shell/06-find.md

 `grep` finds and prints lines in files that match a pattern.
 For our examples,
-we will use a file that contains three haikus taken from a 1998 competition in *Salon* magazine.
-For this set of examples we're going to be working in the writing subdirectory:
+we will use a file that contains three haikus taken from a 1998 competition in *Salon* magazine:

 ~~~
-$ cd
-$ cd writing
 $ cat haiku.txt
 ~~~
 {:class="in"}